The Dangers of Fake Drugs: Top 10 Facts on Counterfeit Meds

 Reports from The Partnership for Safey Medicines notes that the DEA considers fentanyl-containing counterfeit medications a global threat, and news releases highlight ongoing counterfeit production of these medications.

 - The Department of Justice (DOJ) indicted two men in northern California who distributed counterfeit oxycodone pills made with fentanyl that lead to overdoses.

 - In Cleveland, a man was arrested with more than 900 fentanyl pills marked as oxycodone.

 Fentanyl is inexpensive to make illegally, so dealers can make a bigger profit on the streets by disguising it as the higher priced oxycodone.

-- A letter published in the Journal of the American Medical Association (JAMA) in May of 2018 concluded that nearly half of opioid-related deaths involved fentanyl.
+- A letter published in the Journal of the American Medical Association (JAMA) concluded that nearly half of opioid-related deaths involved fentanyl.

 These counterfeit pills are often so expertly disquised even a forensic specialist cannot tell the difference visually.
 But in some cases touching or accidentally inhaling certain counterfeit drugs is enough to cause an overdose, as has happened with some law enforcement officials and first responders.

 Cashing In On Cancer